 Controlling club: Collingham AA controls a 300-peg stretch from Peg 1a at Collingham Weir to Peg 300 at Beesthorpe

-Tickets: £3 day ticket on the bank.
+Tickets: £5 day ticket on the bank and £5 for a night ticket.
 You need to apply to join the club and there is a waiting list.
-The cost is £35 for seniors, £5 for juniors and £10 for intermediates
+The cost is £60 for seniors

 Contact: 01636 892700 or 01636 893364